Automatic content recognition: Privacy concerns

 Organizations ranging from consumer rights advocates Electronic Frontier Foundation to tech web sites such as PCMag have expressed serious objections to the collection of user viewing consumption habits by their devices on privacy grounds.

 Research

 Conducted tests primarily in UK and USA during 2024 by several Universities of UK, USA and Spain with specific TV models from LG and Samsung show that these devices create a consistent and constant network traffic, during tests the devices from LG sending digital fingerprints every 15 seconds and from Samsung every minute to certain network domains.
 It was found that ACR may not capture frames of third-party content like Netflix due to copyright issues and complicated terms with competitive aggregators, which restrict ACR for their own methods.
 ACR working when TV used as HDMI-only display, besides registration in TV manufacturer services, works differently in UK and USA due to different regulation by law.
-ACR traffic stopped by opt-out mechanism.
+ACR traffic can be stopped by an opt-out mechanism.